-Rectal prolapse happens when part of the large intestine's lowest section, the rectum, slips outside the muscular opening at the end of the digestive tract known as the anus.
+Rectal prolapse happens when the rectum slips out of the anus and can be seen outside the body.
 While rectal prolapse may cause pain, it's rarely a medical emergency.

 Rectal prolapse is sometimes treated with stool softeners, suppositories and other medicines.
 But surgery is usually needed to treat rectal prolapse.